yunjiewong/SEP-HW/Interview/InterviewQ.md

 ##### 3. What is garbage collector?
 What is its purpose?
 What are the different generations in garbage collector?
   - an automatic memory manager
   - GC considers unreachable objects garbage and releases the memory allocated for them
-  - f
+  - generation 0: short-lived object (temp variables)
+  - generation 1: short-lived object, buffer between short-lived and long-lived
-  -
+  - generation 2: long-lived onject

 ##### 4. What is the difference between value type and reference type variables?
 What is boxing and unboxing in reference type variable?
-  - boxing:
+  - value type: contain the real data
+  - reference: store reference to the data
+  - boxing: value type to object type,  to any interface type implemented by this value type
+  - unboxing: extract value type from object

 ##### 5. What is meant by the terms managed resource and unmanaged resource in .NET
+  - unmanaged resource: not directly under control of gabage collector

 ##### 6. What is IDisposable interface and it’s dispose method, does it depend on garbage collector and where would you use IDisposable interface?

 ##### 7. What is Reflection?
 Give me examples of where you have used Reflection?
 ##### 8. Explain Serialization and how can we achieve XML and JSON serialization
 ##### 9. Explain different access modifiers in C#?
-● public
+  - public
-● private
+  - private
-● protected
+  - protected
-● internal
+  - internal
-● protected internal
+  - protected internal
-● private protected
+  - private protected
 ##### 10.Explain following keywords in C#
-● static
+  - static
-● var
+  - var
-● sealed
+  - sealed
-● const vs readonly
+  - const vs readonly
-● ref vs out
+  - ref vs out
-● yield
+  - yield
-● record
+  - record
-● partial
+  - partial
-● try catch finally
+  - try catch finally
-● using statement and using directive
+  - using statement and using directive
-● abstract
+  - abstract
-● override
+  - override
-● dynamic
+  - dynamic
 #### 11. Explain scenarios where you would use String vs StringBuilder?
   - stringbuilder for string manipulation
-12. Explain Object-Oriented Concepts (OOPS) in .NET with examples from your project ● Abstraction
+12. Explain Object-Oriented Concepts (OOPS) in .NET with examples from your project
+  - Abstraction
-● Encapsulation
+  - Encapsulation
-● Inheritance
+  - Inheritance
-● Polymorphism
+  - Polymorphism

 #### 13. Compare virtual methods and abstract methods?
   - abstract only implementation